Geometric insights into robust portfolio construction: Introduction

 \subsection{Estimation uncertainty}

-Quadratic or mean–variance analysis was introduced by Harry Markowitz in his seminal 1952 paper \cite{markowitz1952} to establish what is today known as Modern Portfolio Theory.
+Quadratic or mean–variance analysis was introduced by Harry Markowitz in his seminal 1952 paper \citep{markowitz1952} to establish what is today known as Modern Portfolio Theory.
 Within this framework a rational investor selects a portfolio based on the trade-off between estimated expected return and risk.
 Despite the elegance of this, the practical implementation has a variety of short-comings, with optimised portfolios perceived to to ``behave badly" out of sample. \citet{michaud1989} argues that mean variance optimisation often leads to non-intuitive results with unstable weights, further characterising it as being an``error maximiser".

 Additionally, even if means and variances could accurately represent asset class distributions, the theory assumes both future expected returns, and the covariance matrix of asset returns are known, or even that they can be known.
-The presence of estimation error in input parameters unfortunately makes the use of Modern Portfolio Theory in its classical Markowitz formulation impractical.
-The short-comings and non-robust nature of mean-variance optimisation has been extensively discussed in the literature, with highlights including the work by \citet{bestandgrauer1991}, \citet{fsp1971}, \citet{jak1980,jak1981}, \citet{zan}, \citet{broadie1993}, \citet{michaud1989}, and \citet{chopraziemba1993}.
+The presence of estimation error in input parameters unfortunately makes the use of Modern Portfolio Theory in its classical Markowitz formulation impractical -- this is well understood and common cause \citep{Paskaramoorthyetal2021}.
+The short-comings of mean-variance optimisation has been extensively discussed in the literature, with highlights including the work by \citet{bestandgrauer1991}, \citet{fsp1971}, \citet{jak1980,jak1981}, \citet{zan}, \citet{broadie1993}, \citet{michaud1989}, and \citet{chopraziemba1993}.

 A broad variety of different forms and approaches to robust optimisation are documented in an extensive literature.
 As a small subset, \citet{cap2002}, \citet{hat2003}, \citet{gai2003}, and \citet{cas2003} have proposed various, and unique, specifications of the uncertainty set of the input parameters.
 Performance and risk metrics of robust portfolios have been shown to be distinct from \cite{markowitz1952} optimal portfolios. \citet{tak2004} showed that robust portfolios tend to investment in fewer assets and display less turnover over time.
-Increase in the size of the uncertainty sets, when using robust portfolio optimisation procedures, means they tend to under-perform in the more likely scenarios, but crucially display more reasonable tail behaviour.
+Increase in the size of the uncertainty sets, when using robust portfolio optimisation procedures, means they tend to under-perform in the more likely scenarios, but display more reasonable tail behaviour.